-The MolPort database contains data and prices for over 7.9 million compounds purchasable from stock suppliers.
+The MolPort database contains data and prices for several million compounds purchasable from stock suppliers.
 Our chemically intelligent and e-commerce-enabled online marketplace at molport.com provides flexible searching options to locate desired compounds, view their commercial data, make selections, and place orders.

 Depending on your research needs, you or your colleagues may want more granular access to the MolPort database for deeper analysis of compound sets to enhance compound selection, such as: